AtenaJP22/Aware-Citizen/README.md

 # 🗳️ Aware Citizen: AI-Powered Political Insight Platform

-**Aware Citizen** is an AI-driven web app that helps users make informed voting decisions by analyzing political parties' current promises, historical reliability, and projected impacts on living conditions.
+**Aware Citizen** is an AI-driven web app that informs users by analyzing political parties' current promises, historical reliability, and projected impacts on living conditions.

 Built with **Streamlit**, **OpenAI GPT-4**, and real-world data from Wikipedia and economic sources, the platform gives each party a satisfaction score (0–20) and a clear explanation, helping citizens navigate complex political landscapes.